Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 **Minimise dependencies**.
 Authors should avoid using third-party libraries, packages, etc., as much as possible.
 It is crucial to avoid any software that is relatively hard to obtain or set up.
 Dependencies are always a risk for reproducibility and code sustainability in the long run.

 **Commentary in code**.
 Be repetitive and explain language-specific terms (not commonly known or easily searchable) whenever possible.
 Expand information whenever relevant, e.g., offering a source (preferably a stable URL) or explaining the logic behind a hardcoded or suggested parameter value.
 Add full references, with URL if available, of the sources used to inform the design of an algorithm or set parameter values.
-If there are any code fragments "commented-out", use a clear and consistent way to differentiate these from true commentary.
+If there are any code fragments "commented out", use a clear and consistent way to differentiate these from true commentary.

 ### ".gitignore"

-You might want Git/GitHub to ignore certain files or type of files, depending on the programming language used by the module or if there are files generated by demonstrations, etc. In this case, a `.gitignore` file should be added to your module's main directory, specifying what should be ignored.
+You might want Git/GitHub to ignore specific files or types of files, depending on the programming language used by the module or if demonstrations, etc, generate files.
+In this case, a `.gitignore` file should be added to your module's main directory, specifying what should be ignored.

-You can learn more about this kind of file at [Git documentation](https://git-scm.com/docs/gitignore).
+You can learn more about this file at [Git documentation](https://git-scm.com/docs/gitignore).
 GitHub offers an extensive list of suggestions [here](https://github.com/github/gitignore).

 For example, "1870-Schliemann-001" includes a Python implementation that will probably be run in place by users and possibly generate cache data.
 For this reason, its ".gitignore" file reads: